-In GemStone Smalltalk, literal numbers look and act much like numbers in other programming languages.
-Like other GemStone Smalltalk objects, numbers receive and respond to messages.
+In Smalltalk, literal numbers look and act much like numbers in other programming languages.
+Like other Smalltalk objects, numbers receive and respond to messages.
 Most of those messages are requests for arithmetic operations.
-In general, GemStone Smalltalk numeric expressions do the same things as their counterparts in conventional programming languages.
+In general, Smalltalk numeric expressions do the same things as their counterparts in other programming languages.
 For example: